trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 * `Explicit enable of a package and downstream packages and tests`_
 * `Enable all packages`_

-Below are the detailed use cases with example TriBITS output.
 All of these use cases and more can be easily run from the command-line by first setting:

   $ export REDUCED_MOCK_TRILINOS=<base-dir>/tribits/package_arch/UnitTests/ReducedMockTrilinos